-CMED6401 Advanced clinical epidemiology and decision analysis (3 credits) (Pre-requisite: (i) CMED6200 Introduction to epidemiology, (ii) CMED6100 Introduction to biostatistics and (iii) CMED6400 Evidence-based practice)
+CMED6401.
+Advanced clinical epidemiology and decision analysis (3 credits) (Pre-requisite: (i) CMED6200 Introduction to epidemiology, (ii) CMED6100 Introduction to biostatistics)

 This is an intermediate/advanced-level course on methods of clinical epidemiology and decision science.
 It covers the techniques and growing range of applications of decision analysis and cost effectiveness analysis in health care technology assessment, health policy analysis, medical decision making, and health resource allocation.
 Students will learn to apply methods that are currently used at the frontiers of clinical epidemiology and decision science research in clinical and public health settings.
 While the primary emphasis is not mathematical theory, a certain amount of theoretical background is presented for each topic.